temporalio/documentation/docs/node/hello-world.md

 There's no official support for testing Workflows and Activities.

-- Since Activities are async functions they should be testable as long as you avoid using [Context](https://nodejs.temporal.io/api/classes/activity.context) or are able to mock it.
+- Since Activities are async functions, they should be testable as long as you avoid using [Context](https://nodejs.temporal.io/api/classes/activity.context) or are able to mock it.
-- You can test Workflows by running them with a [WorkflowClient](https://nodejs.temporal.io/api/interfaces/client.workflowclient).
+- You can test Workflows by running them with a [WorkflowClient](https://nodejs.temporal.io/api/classes/client.workflowclient).